 The new DoorDash logo was introduced in 2014, barely a year after being launched.
 According to the company’s logo designer, Brandon Ly, the company was entering new markets.
 Its design language was instrumental in helping its partners understand just what the company was about and what it stood for.

 To the DoorDash staff, the emblem is a badge they’ll proudly wear as they represent the company.
 To its merchants, the logo stands for a partnership that’ll move their business forward.
 And to consumers, it stands for an efficient, friendly service they can rely on.

 The new DoorDash logo was settled on after a rigorous process.
 The design team worked really hard to find a visual identity that appealed across the broad spectrum of DoorDash’s consumer base, partners, drivers, and restaurants.

 It took several weeks, and several prototypes before the team eventually settled on a design that communicated the perfect tone of expertise, professionalism, and personality.
 The brand new logo design was rolled out across all DoorDash platforms, replacing the previous one on the company’s website, various apps, and t-shirts.

 While DoorDash’s services and vision of reinvented logistics stayed the same, the new emblem symbolizes the progression in the firm’s maturity.
 As the company grew in size and standing, it was clear that a great logo design was fundamental to how it interacted with the diverse demographics it serves.

-Therefore, the DoorDash logotype and font signifies precision and speed with a clean and simple emblem that works a treat.
+Therefore, the DoorDash logotype and font signifies precision and speed with a clean and straightforward emblem that works a treat.
 Horizontal lines not only connote motion but also describe the pair of Ds in the company name.

 The Future of the DoorDash Logo